A PROGRAM OF THE HEALTH PROFESSIONS EDUCATION FOUNDATION

 - Be in good standing with respective Board or Committee

 - Have outstanding educational debt from a commercial or U.S. governmental lending institution

 - Be free from any other service obligation, including other HPEF programs

-- Be willing to continue working in a medically underserved area for twelve (12) months
+- Be willing to continue working in a medically underserved area for up to twenty four (24) months

 Dental Professions Map

 Enter an address in the map search bar to determine whether a worksite falls in a Medically Underserved Area (MUA), Medically Underserved Population (MUP), Primary Care Shortage Area (PCSA) or Health Professional Shortage Area- Primary Care (HPSA-PC).
 If the worksite falls in a shaded area, it qualifies for the Advanced Practice Healthcare Scholarship, Loan Repayment, and allied programs.
-Other types of qualifying facilities not shown on this map include: county facilities, veterans facilities, correctional facilities, federally qualified health centers and indian health centers.
+Other types of qualifying facilities not shown on this map include: County Facilities, Veterans Facilities, Correctional Facilities, Federally Qualified Health Centers and Native Indian Health Centers.
 If your worksite does not fall in a shaded area, but may qualify through another designation, please contact a member of our program staff.